-History of delayed clamping
+History of Delayed Clamping

 For delayers, it isn’t delaying; everyone else is prematurely clamping—and history is on their side.
 Today, it is common for the cord to be clamped within 15–20 seconds, but up until the mid-20th century, the cord was often cut anywhere between one minute and five minutes after the birth of the child.
 It wasn't until after the 1950s that early clamping became more commonplace because a number of scientific studies during the time failed to demonstrate a need to wait and more and more people were going to a hospital for delivery instead of using a mid-wife.

 Some circumstances will clearly dictate when cord blood banking for future therapeutic needs (e.g., family history of disorders) is preferable to infusing additional red blood cells to the infant at birth through DCC.
-A prolonged delay will allow the blood in the cord to clot, and the opportunity to collect the blood for stem cells will be lost; therefore, if clamping is delayed, it should not be more than two minutes.
+A prolonged delay will allow the blood in the cord to clot, and the opportunity to collect the blood for stem cells will be lost; therefore, if clamping is delayed, it should not be more than one minute.
 Cord tissue collected after cutting the cord is in no way impacted by delayed cord clamping.
 (Umbilical cord tissue, able to be collected at the same time as umbilical cord blood, contains another type of stem cell.)

 It’s a delicate balance, but what many consciousness parents don’t realize is that they can do both.
 Growing evidence supports the fact that parents can both delay clamping and bank their cord blood, without choosing one over the other.